On sensitivity in bipartite Cayley graphs: Coxeter groups

-The simpliciality of the Coxeter arrangement implies that $\Cay(W)$ is the cover graph of a lattice, see~\cite{BEZ90}.
-Namely, taking as base-point of $\Cay(W)$ the neutral element $e\in W$, the obtained lattice $\mathcal{L}_W$, is called the \emph{weak (right) order}~\cite{B84}.
-Note that with this we are already in the position to apply Lemma~\ref{lem:bound}.
-We will however proceed to introduce more specific properties of $\mathcal{L}_W$, mostly taken from~\cite{CombCoxeterBook,SimpleGroup}.
+Following Remark~\ref{rem:lattice}, from the simpliciality of the Coxeter arrangement we get that $\Cay(W)$ is regular and the cover graph of a lattice $\mathcal{L}_W$ that is the cover subposet of a Boolean lattice.
+We are thus in the position to apply Lemma~\ref{lem:bound} once we have found an interesting set $\mathbf{F}$.
+In order to get there, we will proceed to introduce more specific properties of $\mathcal{L}_W$, mostly taken from~\cite{CombCoxeterBook,SimpleGroup}.
+Taking as base-point of $\Cay(W)$ the neutral element $e\in W$, with the notation of Lemma~\ref{lem:partialcubes}, the lattice $P(\Cay(W),e)=\mathcal{L}_W$ is called the \emph{weak (right) order}~\cite{B84}.
+For two group elements we have $w\leq w'$ if $d_{\Cay(W)}(e,w')=d_{\Cay(W)}(e,w)+d_{\Cay(W)}(w,w')$.
+This makes it convenient to denote the \emph{length} of an element $w\in W$ is $\ell(w)$, which is the distance from $e$ in $\Cay(W)$, i.e., $\ell(w)=d_{\Cay(W)}(e,w)$.